Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 `SetupPsychtoolbox` script will setup your local Psychtoolbox folder for use with Matlab or Octave.
 It will also allow for first time license manager setup on a users computer account on macOS and Windows.

+Note that as of Psychtoolbox 3.0.20 or later, you will need to purchase a license key for Psychtoolbox on Apple macOS and Microsoft Windows, once your 14 days free trial ends for a given machine.

 Staying Up-to-Date {#upgrading}
 -------------------------------